Chee Hong Tat: Political career

 On 10 March 2018, Chee was one of the PAP Members of Parliament who responded to Workers' Party Member of Parliament Sylvia Lim over her remark that the government had intended to raise the goods and services tax in the current term but backtracked due to negative public reaction.
 He chided the Workers' Party for using this issue to discredit the PAP government, saying that it was an attack on its integrity and not responding as strongly as they did would imply that the government is dishonest.
 Lim acknowledged that she "may have been wrong".

 On 24 April 2018, Chee was redesignated as Senior Minister of State at the Ministries of Trade and Industry and Education.

 In the 2020 general election, Chee contested in Bishan–Toa Payoh GRC as part of a four-member PAP team and they won with 67.26% of the vote against the Singapore People's Party.
-He thus retained his parliamentary seat, representing the Toa Payoh West–Thomson ward of Bishan–Toa Payoh GRC.
+He thus retained his parliamentary seat of Bishan–Toa Payoh GRC.
 He is also a member of the Bishan–Toa Payoh Town Council and an advisor to the Bishan–Toa Payoh grassroots organisations.
 On 27 July 2020, he was appointed Senior Minister of State at the Ministries of Transport and Foreign Affairs.
 Following a Cabinet reshuffle, on 15 May 2021, his portfolio as Senior Minister of State for Foreign Affairs was dropped, but he remained Senior Minister of State for Transport as he was shifted to the Labour Movement following a request by PM Lee to send him in return for Koh Poh Koon.
 Chee was however appointed Senior Minister of State at the Ministry of Finance on 13 June 2022, he was replaced by Desmond Tan at NTUC.

 During the 2025 general election, incumbent MPs Ng Eng Hen and Chong Kee Hiong announced their retirement from politics.
 Chee became the new leader of the PAP team, Saktiandi Supaat and two new candidates Cai Yinzhou and Elysa Chen, to contest the GRC against a SPP team led by Steve Chia.
 The PAP team won the contest with 75 percent of the vote.